hydephp/develop/docs/digging-deeper/customization.md

 author: mr_hyde
 ```

-If you want to override the data for a specific post, you can do so in the front matter.
-Additionally, the front matter method is great for guest authors or one-off posts.
+If you want to override the data for a specific post, you can do so in the [front matter](blog-posts#author) which is great for guest authors or one-off posts.

 ### Footer